The Ghost Riders of Ordebec

 And just in case you had not read it...

 A Year in Provence

-This 1989 bestseller by Peter Mayle - which describes the author's time in France after an advertising career in London - helped push "stranger in a strange land" books back onto bookshelves worldwide (and especially the books about France).
+This 1989 bestseller by Peter Mayle, who died in January aged 78, - which describes the author's time in the south of France after an advertising career in London - helped push "stranger in a strange land" books back onto bookshelves worldwide (and especially the books about France).

 Author Stephen Clarke said this "really well-written book" actually served as the "counter inspiration" for his "Merde" series.